Von Neumann probe programmed to multiplyDoctor Steel Fibonacci Sequence

 Clickin’ and tickin’ with the equation of phi

 For science, fudge the numbers so that everything fits”

-There are sequences that appear in nature time and time again, ones that seem to define the very basis of our reality and coordinate how everything comes together.
-One of these numbers is the Fibonacci sequence, and it can be found in the most surprising of places.
+There are sequences that appear in nature time and time again, ones that seem to define the very basis of the reality of the world and coordinate how everything comes together.
+One of these numbers is the Fibonacci sequence and it can be found in the most surprising of places.